oscarfont/Human-Computer-Interaction/README.md

 Laboratories of the Human Computer Interaction course carried out with @bernagg, @DanielRoig, @maryecl and @ores97 in our last year of our Bachelor at Universitat Pompeu Fabra.
 Course name: Human Computer Interaction.
 Languages: Java and C++.
-IDE: Processing and Android Studio.
+IDE: Processing, Android Studio and Arduino.
 Objective: Apply different Human Computer Interaction concepts in the different laboratories.

 ## Description